jina-ai/jina/docs/fundamentals/executor/executor-serve.md

 Having a Gateway may be useful if you want to be able to access your Executor with the {ref}`Client <client>` without an additional Flow.
 If the Executor will only be used inside other Flows, you should define a shared Executor to save the costs of running the Gateway Pod in Kubernetes.

 ## Serve via Docker Compose
-You can generate a Docker Compose service file for your containerized Executor by using the static `Executor.to_docker_compose_yaml()` method.
+You can generate a Docker Compose service file for your containerized Executor by using the static {meth}`~jina.serve.executors.BaseExecutor.to_docker_compose_yaml` method.
 This works very similar to {ref}`running a Flow with Docker Compose <docker-compose>`, because your Executor is wrapped automatically in a Flow and using the very same deployment techniques.

 ```python
 from jina import Executor